-A significant proportion of the that they will be equipped to • ThM transcript, graduates of the ThM I program undertake further studies in their area demonstrating that they meet will have acquired sufficient skill, of concentration at the doctoral level. the entrance requirements for ability and experience the TST Th.D./Ph.D. program • Evidence of acceptance (TST records, graduate survey) into a doctoral program, either at TST or elsewhere
+A significant proportion of the graduates of the ThM I program will have acquired sufficient skill, ability and experience that they will be equipped to undertake further studies in their area of concentration at the doctoral level.
+ThM transcript, demonstrating that they meet the entrance requirements for the TST Th.D./Ph.D. program Evidence of acceptance (TST records, graduate survey) into a doctoral program, either at a doctoral program, either at TST or elsewhere